 WORK IN PROGRESS

-Artist’s book: full colour: 48 pp: London, Juice Publishing: Edition of 50
+Artist’s book: full colour: 100 pp: London, Juice Publishing: Green Prototype version, edition of 50

 Wall texts, framed LightJet photographs and duratran prints in light boxes: sizes variable: Edition of 5

-Using combinations of his poems and photographs, this project continues Coombes’s research into the capacities of photography and poetry to inhabit fictional voices.
+Using combinations of his poems and photographs, this book project continues Coombes’s research into the capacities of photography and poetry to present fictional world views.
+The publication will be accompanied by parallel exhibitions in London and Delhi.

-Artist’s impression of Artist’s book: full colour: 48 pp: London, Juice Publishing: Edition of 50
+Artist’s impression of Artist’s book: full colour: 96 pp: London, Juice Publishing: Green Prototype version, edition of 50

 Installation view of work in progress exhibition, the Other Art Fair, Victoria House, London, 2016